 - As NAMPT levels fall, so does NAD production.

 Protip: Notice we are talking about intracellular NAMPT.
 This is the enzyme form that drives forward NAD production.
 We are not discussing the more damaging form, called extracellular NAMPT, which does not participate in NAD synthesis.
-This form can increase inflammation and is thought by some to play a role in cancer development.
+Some believe that this form can contribute to cancer development by increasing inflammation.

 NAMPT In Younger & Older People